frelon/suse-elemental/docs/image-build-and-customization.md

 ## Example

-This section provides an example on how customers can leverage the `elemental3` command-line client to start an image build process and produce a ready to boot image that is customized and extended based on a specific customer use-case.
+This section provides an example on how users can leverage the `elemental3` command-line client to start an image build process and produce a ready to boot image that is customized and extended based on a specific use-case.

 ### Prerequisites